Rolling Oaks Mall

 Rolling Oaks Mall is a regional shopping mall located in northeast San Antonio, Texas, at the intersection of Loop 1604 and Nacogdoches Road.
-It is anchored by Dillard's and JCPenney.
-There are two vacant anchor stores that were once Sears and Macy's.
+It is anchored by Dillard's, JCPenney, and Family Leisure.
+There is one vacant anchor stores that was once Sears.

 History

 The mall developed by Simon Property Group and Homart Development Company opened in 1988, with anchor stores Dillard's and Sears, in a remote location surrounded mostly by farmland on the Northeast side of the city.
 As a result of miscalculated growth projections in the area and a less than ideal location the mall initially struggled.

 A 6-screen movie theater operated by Act III Theaters under the Santikos Entertainment brand opened in 1991, and a Beall's in 1995.
 The theater and Beall's closed in 2001.
 The theater space eventually became a skate park and is now an Inflatable Wonderland.
 The Beall's space reopened as an H&M outlet in 2017.
 In 1992 the mall expanded its retail area with a new wing and added a third anchor, Foley's (rebranded as Macy's in 2006).

 As the city grew to meet the mall, Rolling Oaks has repositioned itself and is a stable retail center.
 Additionally, JCPenney opened a new store at the mall in 2004.
 The original site plan was designed to accommodate 5 anchor stores and one minor anchor store.
 In 2014 Simon Property Group rolled over ownership of Rolling Oaks Mall, along with 97 other smaller properties in their portfolio into its REIT, Washington Prime Group.

 On June 19, 2020, it was announced that Sears would be closing as part of a plan to close 28 stores nationwide.
 The store closed in August 2020.

 On January 6, 2021, it was announced that Macy's would be closing in April 2021 as part of a plan to close 46 stores nationwide.
-The store closed in April 2021, and as of May 2021, Dillard's and JCPenney are the only anchor stores left.
+The store closed in April 2021.
 The mall was purchased by the Kohan Retail Investment Group in September 2022.

+In 2024, the former Macy’s at Rolling Oaks Mall was bought by an entity linked with the local outlet of the Family Leisure furniture store.
+The company that bought it had plans to open a Family Leisure furniture store in the space of the former Macy’s.
+The store eventually opened later in 2024, utilizing the entire former Macy’s space.